Kopsia arborea

 Kopsia arborea is a tree in the family Apocynaceae.

 Description

 Kopsia arborea grows up to 14 m tall, with a trunk diameter of up to 10 cm.
 The bark is grey.
 Its flowers feature a white corolla.
 The fruits are blue-black, ellipsoid or roundish, up to 4.2 cm long.
-In China, local traditional medicinal uses include as an enema and as a treatment for tonsilitis.

 Distribution and habitat

 Kopsia arborea is native to China, Thailand, Vietnam, Malesia and Australia.
 It is found in a variety of habitats from sea level to 1500 m altitude.

+Uses

+In China, local traditional medicinal uses include as an enema and as a treatment for tonsillitis.